 Intended outcome Success criteria Improved oral language skills and vocabulary in Early Years Assessments and observations indicate significantly improved oral language among children in the EYFS.
 This is evident when triangulated with other sources of evidence, including engagement in play, conversations with adults and peers and their ability to explain their learning/thinking.
 Improved reading fluency attainment among disadvantaged pupils.
 The increased fluency in reading enables pupils to engage with complex texts, exploring language, author intent and being able to follow more complex story lines to promote comprehension.
 Phonics and KS2 reading outcomes in 2022/23 show an increased percentage of disadvantaged pupils met the expected standard.
 Improved spelling attainment among disadvantaged pupils.
 Increased spelling ability enables automaticity in the writing process promoting the variation of sentence structures and vocabulary choice.
 Improved maths fluency in attainment for disadvantaged pupils.
 Improved knowledge of numbers and relationships/patterns enables children to apply this knowledge to both reasoning and problem solving tasks.
-Maths outcomes in 2022/23 show an increased percentage of disadvantaged pupils met the expected standard.
 To achieve and sustain improved wellbeing for all pupils in our school, particularly our disadvantaged pupils.
-Sustained high levels of wellbeing from 2022/23 demonstrated by: qualitative data from student voice, student and parent surveys and teacher observations Effective early intervention for families in need School Wellbeing and ELSA support for all pupilo.
-A significant increase in participation in enrichment activities, particularly among disadvantaged pupils
+Sustained high levels of wellbeing demonstrated by: qualitative data from student voice, student and parent surveys and teacher observations Effective early intervention for families in need School Wellbeing and ELSA support for all A significant increase in participation in enrichment activities, particularly among disadvantaged pupils